Think about what appeals to you most about the investment bank that you have applied to.

 The technical knowledge, in-depth industry understanding and experience required to succeed at interview means that you must begin planning well in advance.
 You simply wouldn’t be able to acquire the necessary knowledge and skills in just a few weeks.

 This is why it’s a great idea to start scouting for extracurricular activities and positions of responsibility, and researching financial trends and issues early on at university.
 For example, you might become the treasurer for the debating society or choose to follow a particular company’s share price over a year and see what affects it.
+It may be more difficult to join university societies and other extracurricular activities during the current Covid-19 lockdown but look out for ways to get involved virtually or develop your knowledge and skills from home.

 It's also important to spend plenty of time practising answering typical questions you may be asked so that you'll feel more at ease on the day itself.
 Don't leave this until the night before: book a practice interview at your careers service or schedule in some time with a friend.
 You could also try the online video interview practice resources provided by our partners Shortlist.Me.